nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given serial number is not an integer.
+The stock with the given serial number is not found.

     * 3b1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3c.
-The stock with the given serial number is not found.
+The given format is missing the field header q/.

     * 3c1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3d.
-The given format is missing the field header q/.
+The given increment or decrement value is not an integer.

     * 3d1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3e.
-The given increment or decrement value is not an integer.
+The given increment or decrement value exceeds the integer limit.

     * 3e1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3f.
-The given increment or decrement value exceeds the integer limit.
+The given increment value plus the stock's current quantity exceeds the integer limit.

     * 3f1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3g.
-The given increment value plus the stock's current quantity exceeds the integer limit.
+The stock's current quantity minus the given decrement value results in a negative value.

     * 3g1.
-Warenager shows an error message.

-      Use case resumes at step 2.

-* 3h.
-The stock's current quantity minus the given decrement value results in a negative value.

-    * 3h1.
 Warenager shows an error message.

       Use case resumes at step 2.